 The Company does not provide for United States federal income taxes or tax benefits on the undistributed earnings or losses of its international subsidiaries or VIEs because earnings are reinvested and, in the opinion of management, will continue to be reinvested indefinitely.
-As of December 31, 2007 and 2006, these cumulative undistributed earnings are included in consolidated retained earnings on the balance sheet and amounted to \$124 million and \$90.6 million, respectively.
-An estimated \$42.2 million and \$30.8 million in U.S. income and foreign withholding taxes would be due if these earnings were remitted as dividends, after payment of all deferred taxes as of December 31, 2007 and 2006.
+As of December 31, 2008 and 2007, these cumulative undistributed earnings are included in consolidated retained earnings on the balance sheet and amounted to \$279 million and \$124 million, respectively.
+An estimated \$94.9 million and \$42.2 million in U.S. income and foreign withholding taxes would be due if these earnings were remitted as dividends, after payment of all deferred taxes as of December 31, 2008 and 2007.

-20. Financial Instruments
+21. Financial Instruments

-The carrying amount of the Company's cash and cash equivalents approximates their fair value due to the short maturity of those instruments.
-The carrying value of receivables and payables approximated their market value based on their short-term maturities.
-The investments in marketable debt securities are reported at fair market value as of the balance sheet dates.
-The fair market value for the zero coupon convertible senior notes was \$6,000 and \$57.8 million as of December 31, 2007 and 2006, respectively.
+The carrying amounts of the Company's cash and cash equivalents and restricted cash approximated their fair value due to the short maturity of those instruments.
+The carrying values of receivables and payables also approximated their market values based on their short-term maturities.

-21. Net Income per Share
+22. Net Income per Share